 The beautiful historic home and gardens of the Erchless Estate were once the home of our town’s founding family, but are now the setting for Oakville’s Community Museum.
 You can also visit our satellite exhibition gallery at Queen Elizabeth Park Community and Cultural Centre.
 General admission at both locations during public hours is free!

-The museum holds a diverse collection of objects reflecting the history of Oakville from its establishment to the present day including costumes and textiles, fine and decorative arts, ethnological artefacts and Chisholm family-related materials.
-Artefacts that are not currently part of our permanent or temporary exhibits are carefully stored to ensure their preservation.
-For information on donating artefacts to the collection, please visit the support page.
+The museum holds a diverse collection of objects reflecting the history of Oakville from its establishment to the present day including costumes and textiles, fine and decorative arts, ethnological artifacts and Chisholm family-related materials.
+Artifacts that are not currently part of our permanent or temporary exhibits are carefully stored to ensure their preservation.
+For information on donating artifacts to the collection, please visit the support page.

 Artifacts, pictures, text and a documentary video tell the stories of many of the African-American families who settled in Oakville and were important to the development of our community.
 Visitors will discover the story of Branson Johnson, a freeborn African-American, who arrived in Oakville with his family in 1855.
 His Certificate of Freedom from a Maryland court and the pocket watch in which it was hidden for many years are featured.
 Passed down from one generation to the next, the certificate shows how subsequent generations defined and preserved evidence of freedom.

 Now on until September 2018 at Sixteen Mile Sports Complex, 3070 Neyagawa Blvd

 An amazing look into the history of Canadian sports and how they are influenced by our seasons, geography and social diversity.
 Learn the cultural origins and some cool facts about hockey, lacrosse, cricket and more of our favourite sports.

 For more information about previous listings, visit our past exhibition page.